Buyer's guide for paddleboarding / SUP

 Stand Up Paddle - SUP or SUB board

-SUP is short for Stand Up Paddle, which means a board similar to a surfboard but larger, which is paddled standing up.
-SUP has its roots in Hawaii, where surfers used to paddle along the shoreline and pick up waves with the help of a paddle - it was there that they realised it was a fun way to get around on flat water, and so SUP began to spread to lakes and rivers in Europe.
-You sometimes hear a funny misunderstanding of SUP board as sub-board!
+SUP is short for Stand Up Paddle, referring to a board similar to a surfboard but larger, designed to be paddled while standing upright.
+The sport originated in Hawaii, where surfers used paddles to move along the shoreline and catch waves more easily.
+They soon discovered that it was also an enjoyable and efficient way to travel on calm water, and from there, SUP boarding spread to lakes and rivers across Europe.

 Choose correctly